 Working for an Audience of One

 Christian.
 Conservative.
-And striving to exemplify the principle in Ecclesiastes 9:10.
-I realize some who get to this page may scoff.
+Striving to exemplify the principle in Ecclesiastes 9:10.
 To accurately understand who I am (the objective of a bio), I am first and foremost, a Christian.
 Jesus Christ died for my sins (and yours) so we may have eternal life.
 I believe, no correct that, I know Jesus is who He says He is, He is the truth, He is the way, and He is life.

 Grew up in the St. Louis area, on the Illinois side of the Mississippi River.
-I am a huge St. Louis Cardinals baseball fan.
-Played sports in high school and went to Millikin University in Decatur, Illinois.
+A huge St. Louis Cardinals baseball fan, I played sports in high school and went to Millikin University in Decatur, Illinois.
 Played a couple of years of football, did the fraternity thing, but more importantly graduated with a Communications degree.
 It was a well-rounded degree as we studied theory, mass communications, writing, radio & television broadcasting, and public speaking.
 Even was the student general manager of our student owned radio station for a couple of years.